hdneo/mxo-docs/history/mxoemu/content.md

 **2009 - When the world ends...**

-As Rarebit announce that he left SOE , i thought about the give the MxO Emulation for myself a try.
+As Rarebit announce that he left SOE, i thought about the give the Mx OEmulation for myself a try.
 After many research what still exists i came to the results above in this site :)

 So the first thing i had done was contacting rajko , but he didnt really cared about MxO in this time.
 Somewhere in this time morpheus contacted me (i think it was on elitepvpers ) and we both started researching.

 As SOE announce in May 2009 that MxO will be shut down , we started tmoemu.tk (The Matrix Online Information Center lol - which is today mxoemu.info).

 Again - i contacted Rajko with no big result in the first case.
 As our Website in Forum was online i decided to contact him the last time - and was suprised that he was willing to give it a try again.